-Bio: Maya Matilda Carroll is an independent choreographer, dancer and teacher, based and working in Berlin and Europe since 2004.
-In the past twelve years Maya has made works from solo to extended group pieces.
+Bio: Maya Matilda Carroll is an independent choreographer, dancer and teacher, based in Berlin since 2004.
+In the past thirteen years Maya has created over 30 works from solo to extended group pieces.
 She has collaborated with artists and performers from diverse backgrounds; classical / contemporary dancers, visual artists, poets, musicians, actors, opera singers and amateurs, within different continents and cultural impacts.
-Maya has been making dance independently as well as being commissioned to create pieces for state companies, independent companies and dance academies.
+Maya has been making dance independently as well as being commissioned to create pieces for state theaters, independent companies and dance academies.
 She leads classes and workshops in Europe and abroad, extensively developing her teaching methods alongside her artistic work.
 In 2011 Maya formed The Instrument with her partner, composer / musician Roy Carroll.
 Her work is anchored in the meeting point between the palpable and imagined; drawn from and towards the body's memory, social roots and myth, pluralities and singularities in humans and environment. http://www.theinstrument.org/

 Class description: The Instrument teaching is a physical laboratory, a broad practice / experience through the articulation of movement in time, space and the imagination.
 Touch, form, energy, rhythm and resonance are synchronized with thoughts, visions, perspective; all through which movers develop awareness, availability for new information and broadening of physical capacities.
 The classes play with composition in real time, encouraging flow and bodily wisdom as a pathway to discovery, dance making and performance. www.theinstrument.org